jporeilly/Ansible/Labs/06 Project - K8s/01 pre-flight/pre-flight.md

 ## <font color='red'>6.1 Pre-flight K8s</font>
 Here's the disclaimer..  this project is definately not intended for production, but to highlight the steps required to install and configure K8s on a 3 node cluster - 1 master node, 2 worker nodes.
-Before you can install K8s on the cluster a number of pre-flight checks / configurations ahve toi be completed.
+Before you can install K8s on the cluster a number of pre-flight checks / configurations have to be completed.

 **Supported OS**
 * CentOS 7